Refinitiv/refinitiv-ui/documents/src/pages/elements/number-field.md

 ### Custom Validation

-For advance use cases in which apps need complete control over field validation and error state, do not set `max` & `min` validation constraint and set `step` to `any`.
-Validate input during `blur` and `input` event and set `error` property accordingly.
+For advance use cases, apps can control validation and error state of the field manually.
+Do not set `max` & `min` validation constraint and set `step` to `any`, then validate the field and update `error` property as needed.

 ::